ray33ee/byte-size/readme.md

 Similar to [smaz](https://github.com/antirez/smaz), byte-size is able to compress small strings, something that other conventional compression algorithms struggle with.

-However, byte-size is typically better than smaz, certainly for very commonly used words (out of 10000 most common words, ony 1% had better compression with smaz) byte-size can also represent numbers, repeated sequences and non-alphanumeric characters more efficiently than smaz.
+However, byte-size is typically better than smaz, certainly for very commonly used words (out of 10000 most common words, less than 1% had better compression with smaz) byte-size can also represent numbers, repeated sequences and non-alphanumeric characters more efficiently than smaz.
 It can encode unicode characters, but not very efficiently.
 If your text includes a few unicode characters it should still compress better, but if your strings are mostly unicode characters, other schemes such as [Unishox](https://github.com/siara-cc/Unishox2) are better.

 ## Cost

 byte-size uses several tables with over 18000 total entries.
 Obviously this will incur a large runtime memory and binary file size cost, but if you have the memory available, it is worth it to compress more effectively.

-To match these, currently we use a poor algorithm that lops over EVERY entry in EVERY table to obtain the best map.
-Future versions will use a phf hash table approach.

 ## Examples